 The Podcaster captures sound from the front of the mic and on both sides while rejecting background noise.
 By canceling background noise, this mic lets you record professional-grade video and Podcaster in a hotel room.

-The Rode Podcaster uses a cardioid patternOpens in a new tab. with a frequency range of 40HZ to 14kHZ.
+The Rode Podcaster uses a cardioid pattern with a frequency range of 40HZ to 14kHZ.
 The narrow frequency makes your voice sound fuller while enhancing the bass.

 Coupling an 18-bit quality resolution and a 48KHZ sampling A/D converter allows for seamless analog-to-digital conversion bypassing the inferior onboard sound controller on your computer.